Careers Education at West Exe School

 All students are required to have, as part of their studies, input on future careers.
 This is ordinarily delivered through the extensive PSHCE programme.
 In Years 7 and 8, the focus is very much about the development of the individual as a person, identification of strengths and weaknesses, and how to make appropriate choices.
 As part of the programme, students will have access to local and national Labour Market information to help them develop their interests and choices.

-The focus on Year 9 is very much about option choices, and there is a great deal of advice and guidance offered in the PSHCE programme as well as individually by tutors, senior staff and Careers SW Personal Advisers.
-The Applied Learning Day in February for year 9 focuses on taster sessions from internal and external providers, and students also attend a careers fair at West Exe.
-In addition, there are a number of days offered by a range of external providers, including the Devon Education Business Partnership, such as Women in Construction/Boys in to Health.
+The focus on Year 9 is very much about option choices, and there is a great deal of advice and guidance offered in the PSHCE programme as well as individually by tutors, senior staff and Careers South West Personal Advisers.
+The Applied Learning Day in February for Year 9 focuses on taster sessions from internal and external providers, and students also attend a careers fair at West Exe.
+In addition, there are a number of days offered by a range of external providers, including the Devon Education Business Partnership, such as Women in Construction/Boys into Health.

 Careers South West

 Olly Jenkin offers careers and general guidance on a variety of issues.
 You can email him on Oliver.Jenkin@careerssw.org or telephone him on 07876 476775.
 You can visit the Careers South West website at http://www.careerssw.org/parent/parent-home for information on qualifications, career options, labour market information and local job opportunities, as well as a newsletter for parents.
 Parents can sign up to receive the newsletter by following this link.

 Careers South West also offers a new webchat careers advice service.

 Young people and their parents/carers can talk to a Careers South West adviser via web chat on Tuesday, Wednesday and Thursday evenings from 4pm to 7pm.

 To talk to an adviser use the following link : www.careerssw.org/chat

 or scan this QR code into your smart phone.